pantheon-systems/documentation/source/content/cohttps:/github.com/pantheon-systems/documentation/actionsokies.md

 ---
 title: Working with Cookies on Pantheon
 description: Tips and tricks for working with cookies on your Pantheon Drupal and WordPress sites.
-categories: [performance]
+contenttype: doc
-tags: [cache, code, cookies]
+categories: [cache, cookies]
+newcms: [drupal, wordpress]
+audience: [development]
+product: []
+integration: []
+contributors: []
+reviewed:"2022-11-04"
 ---

 This page covers working with basic cookies on Pantheon.
-If you want to create session based cookies to bypass caching, refer to the documentation on [Using Your Own Session-Syle Cookies](/caching-advanced-topics/#using-your-own-session-style-cookies)
+If you want to create session based cookies to bypass caching, refer to the documentation on [Using Your Own Session-Syle Cookies](/caching-advanced-topics/#using-your-own-session-style-cookies).

 ## Disable Caching for Specific Pages